-To save money when buying your next vehicle, consider buying it in a state that doesn't charge sales tax.
-There are more than a handful of states with no sales tax on cars.
-If you live somewhere like New Mexico or New Hampshire and buy a car or SUV there, you won't have to pay any sales tax on it.
-If your state charges sales tax, a trip across a state line to a place that doesn't tax you for your purchase might be worthwhile.
+If you live in a state such as Alaska or New Hampshire, and buy a car or SUV there, you will have to pay any sales tax on it.
+If your state charges sales tax, such as Utah, Massachusetts, or Pennsylvania, a trip across a state line or across the nation to non-taxing places might be worthwhile.

-What Is a Sales Tax?
+What Is Sales Tax?

-To compute sales taxes on motor vehicles in most states, multiply the purchase price of the vehicle by the tax rate that applies.
+To compute sales taxes on motor vehicles in most states that charge them, multiply the purchase price of the vehicle by the tax rate that applies.
 Typically, the more money a vehicle costs, the more sales tax a buyer pays.
 If a vehicle sales tax applies, the vehicle seller must collect the tax when the sale transaction occurs.